grame-cncm/libmusicxml/README.txt

 Platform specific makefiles are included for historic reasons but they are not maintained any more.
 Please use cmake to generate native projects and makefiles.

+Note: the library is still named libmusicxml2.
+It doesn't refer to the version number but to the significant architecture change that has been introduced with the version 2 of the library.
+The name has been kept for compatibility reasons and because there is no change from architecture viewpoint.